KipCrossing/my-wikis/HOW_TO_LICENSE.md

 ---

-## 2 Check what LICENSEs already exist or will be used in our codebase
+## 2 Check what LICENSEs already exist or will be used in your codebase

-No doubt, we will be using external libraries in our project.
-Depending on what LICENSE they use, we may have to adjust our LICENSE OR what libraries we use.
+No doubt, you will be using external libraries in your project.
+Depending on what LICENSE they use, you may have to adjust your LICENSE OR what libraries you use.
 There are 3 types of LICENSE: strong copyleft, weak copyleft or permissive.

 **Strong Copyleft:** Code must be published if used **Weak Copyleft:** Code must be published only if the code-base has been modified